Clan Little: 18th century

 David Little was the last Little to be Laird of Meikledale.
 Following the Pacification of the Border, the lairdship passed to Thomas Beattie, and David was given work as a groom at Windsor Castle.
-He had two sons: Simon Little of Nittyholm who had seven daughters, and Matthew (William?)
+The senior line continued to David's two g-g-grandsons: Simon Little of Nittyholm who had seven daughters, and Matthew (William?)
 Little who lived in Reading and 'went to sea' in 1745.
 Any descendants of Matthew have yet to be traced.

 Throughout the 18th and 19th centuries, Littles migrated throughout the United Kingdom and to North America, Australia, South Africa and New Zealand.

 Clan symbols

 Arms

-The arms of the Lairds of Meikledale were: sable a saltire argent, also sable a saltire engrailed argent.
+The chiefly Arms of the Lairds of Meikledale were: sable a saltire argent.
+David Little, the last Little to be Laird of Meikledale, had the chiefly Arms confirmed in 1670.

+Archibald Little (1759-1844) had Arms granted to his late father, Matthew Little of Demainholm, Baron Baillie of Langholm, in 1814: sable a saltire engrailed argent.
+Many armories include the latter Arms and these have been confused as the chiefly Arms in some publications referencing the armories.
+Simon Little of Nittyholm (1704-1760), the g-g-grandson of David Little, Laird of Meikledale, was probably the last to hold the chiefly Arms, meaning they were no longer in use when the armories were published.

 In 1997, the Clan Little Society (Scotland & Worldwide) secured a Grant of Arms from Lord Lyon King of Arms.
 The blazon is: sable a saltire argent in chief point a winged stirrup or on a chief or four chain links fesswise gules.